Blog Comments and Forum Posts Can Help You Build or Repair Your Online Reputation

 In short, if you wouldn’t want your mother or your future boss to read the comment then you don’t want to make the comment.

-How does all of this contribute to your reputation management strategy?
+How does all of this contribute to your online reputation management strategy?

 Many blogs and forums rank extremely well on Google and have been around for a decade or more.
 This means that a few blog comments have a better chance of ranking well than any website about you does.

-Forum posts always rank well.
-How could they not?
+Forum posts often rank well.
+I mean, how could they not?
 They’re keyword rich, the content is almost always 100% unique, and multiple users are contributing to it, meaning the content grows and grows while remaining as fresh as it gets.

 Of course, this cuts both ways.
 If you’re making a fool of yourself on blogs and forums then those who are checking out your reputation online are going to see this.
 They might see your flame war directly under your LinkedIn profile on the search results.
 It’s going to make a difference - a big difference - to how you are perceived.